 EMDR is good to desensitise (decrease) the range of negative emotions in response to emotional triggers.

-How to find a suitable psychologist?
+How can you find a suitable psychologist in Singapore?

 In psychotherapy terms, most people base their choice of counsellor or psychotherapist on the rapport or 'therapeutic alliance'.

 - "Can my psychotherapist understand what I am saying?"